Yograj2024/netflix-gpt/README.md

    - Auth state (like login info) is now stored in the Redux store
    - Once the user logs in, they are automatically navigated to `/browse route`

+### ✅ Changes Implemented
+- Registered on **TMDB (The Movie Database)** and obtained an **API Access Token**.
+- Fetched movie data from TMDB API and integrated it into the app.
+- Added **background video** in the Hero section for a cinematic feel.
+- Created a new folder `customhooks` and implemented:
+  - `useGetMoviesList` → Custom hook to fetch and manage movies list.
+  - `useMovieTrailer` → Custom hook to fetch and manage movie trailer data.
+- Displayed movie details dynamically in the Hero section.

 # features :-
 - login/sign up page